PostgreSQL Joins

 Also, read: Drop Database PSQL

-Postgresql Joins Types
+PostgreSQL Joins Types

 We have some special Postgresql joins which are cross join, natural join and self join.